unraid/docs/docs/legacy/FAQ/Terminal_Access.md

 similar to PuTTY.

-**Naturally, you should already have entered a password for 'root' on your unRAID server!**
+**Naturally, you should already have entered a password for 'root' on your Unraid server!**

-*Note: this page assumes you are running unRAID v6.
-The Telnet sections should work for all versions of unRAID, but the SSH sections are only useful for systems with SSH installed and working.
+*Note: this page assumes you are running Unraid v6.
+The Telnet sections should work for all versions of Unraid, but the SSH sections are only useful for systems with SSH installed and working.
 SSH is included and set up in v6, but it will only work with earlier versions if you install an SSH package.*

 ## SSH

-unRAID v6 and later automatically sets up the SSH keys necessary for SSH access
+Unraid v6 and later automatically sets up the SSH keys necessary for SSH access

 For terminal access from a Windows station, use the PuTTY